-- Ms. Darnetia Parrott, the Business Manager for the UFBL - The Rev. Vernon F. Ward Jr., for his technical support - The UFBL Ministers and Teachers who aid in our educational and training programs online and at their respective center
+- Ms. Darnetia Parrott, the UFBL Business Manager - Mrs. Dawn Smith, the Records Clerk - Our volunteers, for their sacred service to our organization - The UFBL Ministers and Teachers who aid in our educational and training programs online and at their respective center